The Project Finance Law Review: Social Responsibility Risk

 i Labour and HSE law and regulation

-As a project SPV may not itself have any employees, it might be thought that working conditions, labour relations and HSE are not issues that sponsors and lenders need to consider.
-However, all projects will require personnel, usually employees of subcontractors, to be engaged, and those personnel will have needs.
-Laws and regulations in respect of health, safety and environment (HSE) and workforce conditions can impose vicarious liability or other obligations on project companies for the actions of their subcontractors.
+Although a project SPV may not itself have any employees, all projects will require personnel, usually employees of subcontractors, to be engaged, and those personnel will have needs.
+Laws and regulations in respect of health, safety and environment (HSE) and workforce conditions can impose vicarious liability or other obligations on project SPVs for the actions of their subcontractors.
 In addition to these potential liabilities, sponsors and lenders can suffer reputational damage from the failings of subcontractors.

 In addition to on-site considerations, when planning and developing projects, sponsors need to consider issues associated with supply chains.
-Legislation, such the UK's Modern Slavery Act 2015, imposes obligations on businesses to take action to remove modern slavery from their supply chains globally.
+Legislation such the UK Modern Slavery Act 2015 imposes obligations on businesses to take action to remove modern slavery from their supply chains globally.
 Sponsors will need to consider these when sourcing equipment and materiel.

-The IFC Performance Standards include requirements as to labour and working conditions (Performance Standard 2), which the Equator Principles incorporate for projects (other than those in developed Designated Countries).
-The Equator Principles further require HSE and labour issues to be considered in the Environmental and Social Management System that they oblige borrowers to produce and follow.
+The IFC Performance Standards include requirements as to labour and working conditions,21 which the Equator Principles incorporate for projects (other than those in Designated Countries).
+The Equator Principles further require HSE and labour issues to be considered in the Environmental and Social Management System, mentioned above.

-Compliance with local law is therefore essential, but may not be sufficient.
-Sponsors should ensure best practice is followed irrespective of jurisdiction.
+Compliance with local law is therefore essential but may not be sufficient.
+Sponsors should ensure best practice is followed irrespective of the jurisdiction.

 Any project will have an impact on the people living on or around the site.
-Land acquisition for the purposes of a project can involve the displacement or dispossession of people living in the area, in some cases without the consent of the people affected.
+Land acquisition for the project can involve the displacement or dispossession of people living in the area, in some cases without their consent.
 Less dramatically, neighbouring populations could be affected by construction traffic, noise and light pollution or the loss of a view.
 Cultural heritage can also be affected by a project.
-Sites of archaeological, historical, cultural, artistic or religious significance can be damaged or destroyed during construction or become inaccessible.
-The project may also affect minority groups of indigenous peoples, who can be particularly vulnerable to the adverse effects of a project.5 The project may interfere with traditional lifestyles, such as interrupting migration routes for nomadic peoples, or impact sites of cultural significant to indigenous groups.
+Sites of archaeological, historical, cultural, artistic or religious significance can be damaged or destroyed during construction, or become inaccessible.
+The project may also affect minority groups of indigenous peoples, who can be particularly vulnerable to the adverse effects of a project.22 The project may interfere with traditional lifestyles – such as interrupting migration routes for nomadic peoples – or impact sites of cultural significance to indigenous groups.

-Local laws will impose obligations on projects for stakeholder engagement.
+Local laws are likely to impose obligations on projects for stakeholder engagement.
 Consultation with local communities and other stakeholders may be a condition of the permit or concession required for the project.
 Where there is compulsory purchase of land, compensation may have to be paid.
-In jurisdictions where there are indigenous population groups, it is likely that these groups will, to a greater or lesser extent, have rights that enjoy protection under local law.
+In jurisdictions where there are indigenous population groups, it is likely that these groups will, to a greater or lesser extent, have rights that are protected under local law.

 Some of the most significant changes to the Equator Principles introduced by the fourth edition in July 2020 related to stakeholder engagement and the relationship with indigenous peoples.
-The provisions of the Equator Principles relating to indigenous peoples draw on, and to a large degree incorporate, Performance Standard 7 of the IFC Performance Standards.
+The provisions of the Equator Principles relating to indigenous peoples draw on – and, to a large degree, incorporate – Performance Standard 7 of the IFC Performance Standards.
 To satisfy the Equator Principles, the project must obtain the free, prior and informed consent (FPIC) of any affected indigenous peoples.
-This concept has its origins in the United Nations Declaration on the Rights of Indigenous Peoples6 and is used by the IFC Performance Standards.
-The IFC Performance Standards acknowledge that there is no single definition of FPIC, but that it should be established through good faith negotiation with affected communities.7 The Equator Principles' requirement applies globally, unlike under the previous version where in Designated Countries compliance with local laws was sufficient.
-This will have a particular impact in those jurisdictions, such as Australia, where local laws do not necessarily require this level of engagement with indigenous peoples.
+This concept has its origins in the UN Declaration on the Rights of Indigenous Peoples23 and is used by the IFC Performance Standards.
+The IFC Performance Standards acknowledge that there is no single definition of FPIC, but that it should be established through good faith negotiation with affected communities.24 The Equator Principles' requirement applies globally, unlike under the previous version where, in Designated Countries, compliance with local laws was sufficient.
+This will have a particular impact in jurisdictions where local laws do not necessarily require this level of engagement with indigenous peoples.

-The IFC Performance Standards also include specific provisions relating to land acquisition and resettlement (Performance Standard 5) and cultural heritage (Performance Standard 8).
-Performance Standard 5 advises clients to avoid involuntary resettlement unless unavoidable and to mitigate its effects by, for example, offering fair compensation and improvements to living conditions where not.
+The IFC Performance Standards also include specific provisions relating to land acquisition and resettlement25 and cultural heritage.26 Performance Standard 5 advises clients to avoid involuntary resettlement unless unavoidable and to mitigate its effects by, for example, offering fair compensation and improvements to living conditions.

 IV Mitigation of social responsibility risk